The Megawatt, The Microchip, and The Mine: Why AI’s Insatiable Appetite Is Sparking a Global Resource War

 | Constraint | Key Resource/Asset | Core Chokepoint | Geopolitical Risk Implication (2025) |

-| The Microchip | Advanced Semiconductors (GPUs) | Taiwan (TSMC), Netherlands (ASML) | Fragility; US export controls create 'Silicon Schism' |
+| The Microchip | Advanced Semiconductors (GPUs) | Taiwan (TSMC), Netherlands (ASML) | Supply chain concentration; US export controls create 'Silicon Schism' |

-| The Mine | Rare Earth Elements (REEs) | China (90% Processing Dominance) | Strategic leverage; China’s Oct 2025 export controls as retaliation |
+| The Mine | Rare Earth Elements (REEs) | China (90% Processing Share) | Market concentration; China's Oct 2025 export controls as policy response |

-| The Megawatt | Stable, High-Density Power | Grid Capacity/Energy Source | Nuclear pivot, high costs, potential for fossil fuel expansion |
+| The Megawatt | Stable, High-Density Power | Grid Capacity/Energy Source | Nuclear consideration, infrastructure costs, potential fossil fuel role |

 V. Navigating the New Disorder: Policy, Risk, and the Future